Deathice/Zimbra_ansible_install_role/README.md

 ------------

 - Ansible v.
 2.4+.
-- Create a playbook with any name and copy the 'example playbook' content, do that outside of your role.
+- Create a playbook with any name and copy the 'example playbook' content, do it outside of your role.